This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Metrics chosen for variety, not value

-- No understanding of individual client business models
+- No understanding of what an individual client’s business actually needs

 - Data presentation without business context